broodminder/userguide/docs/en/50_mybroodminder_v5.md

 We have updated the [video library](https://mybroodminder.com/app/resources) for Version 5.

 The quick tour is pretty long.
 There are a lot of useful features.
 Let's start by describing the functions available to you.

 The best way to learn is to read this guide while looking at your MyBroodMinder account.

+Note that some features are for MyBroodMinder premium users.
+The feature breakdown is [here](https://mybroodminder.com/app/premium-subscription).
+We discuss more about Free and Premium at the end of this chapter.

 ![image-20230407161237301](../assets/50_mybroodminder_v5.assets/image-20230407161237301.png)